FAQs on Solar Photovoltaic System

 Is any Central Financial Assistance (CFA) provided for residential consumers by MNRE for installing grid-connected rooftop solar PV power plants?

 Central financial assistance (CFA) of 30 percent of the benchmark cost or as applicable from time to time is provided for installation of grid-connected rooftop solar power plants, of capacity 1 kW up to 500 kW.
 This is available to residential consumers (irrespective of the electricity connection).

 What are the requirements for installing grid- connected rooftop solar PV power plants?

-A vacant roof area of 10-12 sq. metres for installation of 1 kWp SPY system A three-phases/one-phase supply service connection Mandatory safety precautions/features installed as per the norms A single bi-directional meter for export and import Standard equipment as per the norms of MNRE Ownership permission and necessary documents
+A vacant roof area of 10-12 sq. meters for installation of 1 kWp SPY system A three-phases/one-phase supply service connection Mandatory safety precautions/features installed as per the norms A single bi-directional meter for export and import Standard equipment as per the norms of MNRE Ownership permission and necessary documents

 What is the annual energy generated from a 1 kW solar power plant?

 The usual benchmark for energy generated from a 1 kW solar power plant is 1,500 units per annum.
 The amount of actual energy generated depends on both internal and external factors.
-External factors that are beyond the control of a solar power developer can include these: a) number of sunny days, b) solar irradiation, c) day temperatures, d) air mass, and e) location.
+External factors that are beyond the control of a solar power developer can include these: a) number of sunny days, b) solar irradiation, c) day temperatures, d) air mass and e) location.

 What are the factors affecting generation?